injeyhwang/injeyhwang.github.io/README.md

 or

-`yarn create react-app my-app --template typescript`
+`yarn create react-app username.github.io --template typescript`

 If you are building in `TypeScript`.